Friday, October 4, 2024

 Eat Healthier Food

 When you preserve your own foods the processing time is much shorter, especially when you can freeze food at home.
-There are no long transport times; you can get your food from the garden or market to can in a matter of hours and the kind of speed in food preserves helps retain the foods' nutrients.
+There are no long transport times; you can get your food from the garden or market to the can in a matter of hours and the speed in food preserves helps retain more of the food's nutrients.

 Summer Nutrients All Year